bryanwills/AI-Creator/readme.md

 - Intelligent understanding and transformation of meme concepts
 - Precise audio synthesis and precise scene matching

+For the production of Meme Videos, we first extract the audio portion from the video (`mad_tts.py`), then segment it according to specific rules (`mad_tts_slicer.py`) and transcribe it (`transcriber.py`).
+Next, we use LLM to rewrite the content of the audio segments based on user requirements (`mad_tts_writer.py`), and employ the open-source audio inference tool Fish-Speech to generate audio according to the rewritten script (`mad_tts_infer.py`).
+Finally, we dynamically adjust the duration of the corresponding segments in the original video based on the generated audio segment lengths and merge the adjusted video segments (`mad_tts_combiner.py`).

 #### 2.1.1 Master Ma as AI Researcher
 <table>
 <tr>